Privacy Policy

 The short version

-Rabbithole is designed so that we cannot access your data.
-Your files are encrypted in your browser before they reach the network.
-We have no master keys, no backdoors, and no ability to read your files.
+Rabbithole's file path is encrypted: we cannot access your file contents.
+Files are encrypted in your browser before they reach the network.
+We have no master keys and no backdoors for decrypting file contents.

 What we don't collect

-- File contents — encrypted client-side, we never see plaintext
+- File contents — we never see plaintext

-- Encryption keys — derived via threshold cryptography, never exist in one place
+- Encryption keys — they are derived via threshold cryptography and never exist in one place

 - Passwords — there are none; authentication is via Internet Identity (passkeys/biometrics)